-Peter Brockhurst is a Community Representative on the GHHP Management Committee.
-Peter is the Cultural Heritage Coordinator & Traditional Use of Marine Resources Agreement (TUMRA) Coordinator at Gidarjil Development Corporation based in Bundaberg.
+Brent is a Community Representative on the GHHP Management Committee.
+Brent is the Traditional Use of Marine Resources Agreement (TUMRA) Coordinator at Gidarjil Development Corporation based in Bundaberg.
 The Port Curtis Coral Coast Regional TUMRA was developed under the Reef Rescue Land and Sea Country Indigenous Partnerships Program authorised in 2011, and extends from Burrum Heads, south of Bundaberg, north to the mouth of the Fitzroy River and includes Curtis Island off Gladstone.

-John is the General Manager Safety Environment and Risk at the Gladstone Ports Corporation (GPC).
-John is a local Gladstone resident and is GPC’s representative on the GHHP Management Committee.
+Gordon is the Environment Manager at the Gladstone Ports Corporation (GPC).
+Gordon is a local Gladstone resident and is GPC’s representative on the GHHP Management Committee.

 Patrick is the CEO of the Gladstone Industry Leadership Group (GILG).
 GILG is a not for profit organisation focused on the management and resolution of issues of mutual regional concern for seven of Australia’s largest industrial sites.
-Patrick has over ten years of experience in the resource and construction sectors specialising in issues management, social performance, sustainability and communications.
+Patrick has over ten years of experience in the resource and construction sectors, specialising in issue management, social performance, sustainability and communications.

-Greg is the Manager, Regional Report Cards with the Office of the Great Barrier Reef, which sits within the Department Environment and Heritage Protection.
-Greg represents the Queensland Government on the GHHP Management Committee.
+Kirstin is the Director, Office of the Great Barrier Reef, Qld Department of Environment and Heritage Protection.
+Kirstin represents the Queensland Government on the GHHP Management Committee.

-Greg is responsible for coordinating the establishment and implementation of regional report card partnerships, including the GHHP, the Mackay Whitsunday Healthy Rivers to Reef Partnership and the Wet Tropics Healthy Waterways Partnership.
-Through this role, Greg helps to ensure that a consistent and collaborative approach is in place to assess the health of the regional waterways and identify management priorities.
+Kirstin is responsible for coordinating the establishment and implementation of regional report card partnerships, including the GHHP, the Mackay Whitsunday Healthy Rivers to Reef Partnership and the Wet Tropics Healthy Waterways Partnership.
+Through this role, Kirstin helps to ensure that a consistent and collaborative approach is in place to assess the health of the regional waterways and identify management priorities.

 Owen Nevin is Associate Vice-Chancellor, Gladstone Region at CQUniversity and leads the Conservation Biology Research Cluster in the School of Medical and Applied Sciences.
 Owen has extensive experience in leading and managing interdisciplinary research teams and is an internationally respected conservation biologist specialising in population and behavioural ecology.
 Much of his research work has been focused around advancing the conservation of threatened species and their habitats through developing better management and understanding of behaviour, ecotourism and the impacts of resource exploitation.